carolynvs/carolynvanslyck.com/content/blog/2021-10-10-new-project-new-you.md

 ## What next?

-After that first pull request, you may be thinking to yourself "Now _that_ was awkward..." so let's assess how it went.
+After that first pull request, you may be thinking to yourself "_Now, that was awkward_"... so let's assess how it went.
 If there were some red flags hinting that you should spend your time elsewhere, pay attention to your gut.
 It is okay to decide that this project just isn't for you.

-But if it was only weird because you were trying to collaborate to strangers on the internet, then buckle up!
+But if it was only weird because you were trying to collaborate with strangers on the internet, then buckle up!
 Next up I will lay down some advice for how to improve as a contributor and how to settle into a project.
 Stay tuned!